Ride Along 2: Plot

-On crime lord Antonio Pope's boat, hacker A.J. is reviewing a list on the computer.
-Pope calls Port Commissioner Griffin, accusing him of stealing, which Griffin denies.
-Pope orders a hitman to eliminate the commissioner, then he tasks him to find who took his money.
+Hacker A.J. is reviewing a list on the computer on crime lord Antonio Pope's boat, when Pope calls Port Commissioner Griffin, accusing him of stealing.
+He denies it, but Pope orders a hit on him, then tasks A.J. to find who took his money.

-Two years after the first movie, James is with partner Detective Mayfield, busting drug dealer Troy.
-He pulls a gun on James so Ben watching this over the camera, comes to help.
+Two years after the first film, James is with partner Detective Mayfield, busting drug dealer Troy.
+He pulls a gun on James so Ben, watching this on camera, comes to help.
 He threatens Troy by acting tough, only to drop his badge.
 A shootout leads to Mayfield getting shot and Troy escaping.
-James and Ben chase him, and Ben nearly gets himself run over.
-James follows Troy through a parking garage, capturing him, and finding a necklace/flash drive on him.
+When James and Ben chase him, Ben nearly gets run over.
+James captures Troy in a parking garage, finding on him a flash drive.

 Mayfield is hospitalized, and Lt.
-Brooks sends James to Miami to see who Troy was working for.
+Brooks sends James to Miami to discover who Troy works for.
 Ben wants to go to prove he is ready for detective work, but nobody believes in him as he just caused such a mess.

-At home, Ben begins to plan his and Angela's wedding, clashing with the wedding planner.
-Later, as Angela tries to seduce him, he complains about not being able to go to Miami.
-She calls James to get him to take Ben, both for him but also to get him out of her hair.
-Initially refusing, he changes his mind, thinking he can prove Ben is not detective material.
-They drive to Miami together.
+However, Angela convinces James to take him, as he is interfering with the wedding planning.
+So, they drive down to Miami.

 Trying to use homicide detective Maya Cruz's computer without permission, she punishes Ben.
 Later, when they find A.J., he says a safe in a club contains something important, but first they have to meet someone there.
-At the club they find out the man is also Pope's hitman.
+There, they find out the man is also Pope's hitman.
 A.J. creates a distraction to escape while James has a shoot-out with the hitman.
 Afterwards, with Maya they find the safe empty.
 Before they can take James' car, he realizes there is a bomb and it explodes.

 Realizing he has A.J.'s phone, Ben contacts his girlfriend Tasha to locate him.
-He convinces her to cooperate by showing her that A.J.'s been hooking up with other women.
+He convinces her to cooperate by showing her A.J.'s been hooking up with other women.
 When they find A.J., they bring him in on the investigation.
 He reveals that Pope is the real crook, despite his public image as an entrepreneur working with the new port commissioner, Nuñez.
-The team is at the home of Maya's friend/associate, Alonso, whom Ben accidentally shoots.
-Despite this, Alonso confirms that Pope is a crook.
+The team is at the home of Maya's friend/associate Alonso, whom Ben accidentally shoots.
+Nevertheless, Alonso confirms that Pope is a crook.